ramensoftware/windows-11-start-menu-styling-guide/README.md

 1. Install this Windhawk mod: [Search Menu Inspect Helper](https://windhawk.net/mods/search-menu-inspect-helper).
 2. Configure remote debugging by following these steps up to number 11: [Remote debugging desktop WebView2 WinUI 2 (UWP) apps](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/remote-debugging-desktop).
 3. Instead of step 11 (Configure your WebView2 WinUI 2 (UWP) app for remote debugging), install the mod, and terminate the SearchHost.exe process.
 It will be relaunched automatically with remote debugging enabled.
+4. Continue with the rest of the steps.

 ## Search menu WebView styles